-In the first lesson, your teacher ask you about your concerns and objectives.
+In the first lesson, your teacher will ask you about your concerns and objectives.
 They will make notes, which will be kept private.

 At some point during the lesson you will be given the opportunity to rest on a table, while your teacher talks to you and uses their hands to encourage release and expansion.

 You do not need to wear any special clothing for an Alexander lesson or to bring any special equipment.
 We recommend you wear comfortable clothes, avoiding skirts and sleeveless tops.
 The only thing that you will be required to remove is your shoes.

 The first lesson lasts one hour, and subsequent lessons normally take about 40 minutes.